Cache never becoming consistent after failed updates

 looking at this ticket now, would it help if we beefed up the description and maybe reproducer hints? @adamemerson, could you take a pass at that (being careful to sanitize downstream data)?

-#12 Updated by Adam Emerson about 1 year ago
+#12 Updated by Adam Emerson over 1 year ago

 - Subject changed from Random 500 errors in Swift PutObject to Cache never becoming consistent after failed updates